rm3web/rm3/README.md

 * Any data you put in here you should be prepared to reconstruct without the benefit of a migration tool.
 * Security and stability bugs are to be expected.
 * Key features are missing.
-* The basic structure of code is assumed to be unstable.
+* The basic structure of code is assumed to be unstable and any APIs are subject to change

 The next milestone is ALPHA, defined as:
 * Key features are not missing